Piano Concerto No. 19 (Mozart): Analysis

-Second movement
+II.
+Allegretto

 This gentle movement is in a condensed sonata form, with an ABAB structure (i.e. like a sonata form without the middle section).
 Each of the two major themes, the first major, the second minor, is broadly presented and varied; Mozart slightly varies the second presentation in B to avoid exact repetition.
 The movement is closed with highly characteristic use of the woodwind in quiet rising scales.